Funding Opportunities

 On May 12, 2022, United Way of Siouxland announced a new approach to funding programs that officials say will provide flexibility to respond to the quickly changing needs of Siouxland.

-This will move the organization from a funded partner grant process to an open grant process.
+This moved the organization from a funded partner grant process to an open grant process.

 CLICK HERE: FREQUENTLY ASKED QUESTIONS ON NEW FUNDING PROCESS